National Interagency Confederation for Biological Research

-The National Interagency Confederation for Biological Research (NICBR, pronounced "Nick Burr") is a biotechnology and biodefense partnership and collaborative environment of eight U.S. Federal government agencies through the National Interagency Biodefense Campus (NIBC) at Fort Detrick, Maryland, US.
+The National Interagency Confederation for Biological Research (NICBR, pronounced "Nick Burr") is a biotechnology and biodefense partnership and collaborative environment of eight U.S. federal government agencies through the National Interagency Biodefense Campus (NIBC) at Fort Detrick, Maryland.
 NICBR was created in the wake of the September 11 attacks and the 2001 anthrax attacks as a way to bring a whole-of-government approach to addressing bioterrorism threats.
 Before this, countering biological weapons fell to the Department of Defense (DoD) and focused on protection of troops in the field.

 Structure

 Four federal cabinet level departments are represented in the NICBR across eight agencies: